VikParuchuri/marker/README.md

 # Installation

-This has been tested on Mac and Linux (Ubuntu).
+This has been tested on Mac and Linux (Ubuntu and Debian).
+You will need python 3.9+ and [poetry](https://python-poetry.org/docs/#installing-with-the-official-installer).

-**Clone repo**
+First, clone the repo:

 - `git clone https://github.com/VikParuchuri/marker.git`
 - `cd marker`

-**System packages**
+## Linux

-- Install the system requirements at `install/apt-requirements.txt` for Linux or `install/brew-requirements.txt` for Mac
+- Install system requirements
+  - `cat install/apt-requirements.txt | xargs sudo apt-get install -y`
-  - Linux only: Install tesseract 5 by following [these instructions](https://notesalexp.org/tesseract-ocr/html/).
-You may get tesseract 4 otherwise.
+  - Optional: Install tesseract 5 by following [these instructions](https://notesalexp.org/tesseract-ocr/html/) or running `install/tesseract_5_install.sh`.
-  - Linux only: Install ghostscript > 9.55 (see `install/ghostscript_install.sh` for the commands).
+  - Install ghostscript > 9.55 by following [these instructions](https://ghostscript.readthedocs.io/en/latest/Install.html) or running `install/ghostscript_install.sh`.
 - Set the tesseract data folder path
-  - Find the tesseract data folder `tessdata`
+  - Find the tesseract data folder `tessdata` with `find / -name tessdata`.
+Make sure to use the one corresponding to the right tesseract version if you have multiple!
-    - On mac, you can run `brew list tesseract`
-    - On linux, run `find / -name tessdata`
   - Create a `local.env` file in the root `marker` folder with `TESSDATA_PREFIX=/path/to/tessdata` inside it

-**Python packages**
+- Install python requirements
   - `poetry install`
+  - `poetry shell` to activate your poetry venv
+  - GPU only: run `pip install torch` to install other torch dependencies.

+## Mac

+- Install system requirements from `install/brew-requirements.txt`
+- Set the tesseract data folder path
+  - Find the tesseract data folder `tessdata` with `brew list tesseract`
+  - Create a `local.env` file in the root `marker` folder with `TESSDATA_PREFIX=/path/to/tessdata` inside it
+- Install python requirements
+  - `poetry install`
+  - `poetry shell` to activate your poetry venv

 # Usage